Venkateswara: Marriage to Padmavathi

+Once Srinivasa hunting in the forest and chasing a wild elephant.
+The elephant led him into a royal garden where Princess Padmavati (an incarnation of Lakshmi) daughter of Aakasha Raja and her maids were picking flowers.
+Startled by the elephant, the women were terrified, but the animal immediately saluted the Lord and disappeared, sparking his love for the Princess, Srinivasa Enchanted her beauty and fell in love and describe all events to vakula Devi.

 Vakula Devi travelled from her hermitage to approach Akasha Raja with her proposal of marriage between Srinivasa and Padmavathi.
 In the meantime, the restless deity came to the city in the disguise of a fortune-teller.
 Princess Padmavathi also fell in love with Srinivasa and fell ill after returning to the palace.
 Unable to diagnose the cause of her sickness, the maids invited the fortune-teller into the palace to foretell the future of the princess.
 When the fortune-teller revealed that Padmavathi was born to marry Vishnu in his current avatar as Srinivasa, she recovered.
 As the king heard this news, Vakula announced herself to the king and asked for his daughter's hand in marriage to her son, Srinivasa.
 The overjoyed king agreed and his advisor Brihaspati wrote the invitation for the wedding between the two deities.

 Srinivasa asked the gods for consent to his marriage with Padmavathi.
 The deity also obtained a large loan from Kubera, the god of wealth, towards the expenses for the wedding as well as provide proof of his wealth.
 According to legends, Venkateswara married Padmavathi at Kalyana Venkateswara Temple, Narayanavanam, after which they moved to Tirumala.